smallhadroncollider/taskell/docs/html/index.md

 **Warning**: currently if you change your `[markdown]` settings any older files stored with different settings will not be readable.

+### Template

+You can edit the `template.md` config file to change what a new taskell file looks like.

 ### Controls

 You can edit keyboard bindings in the `bindings.ini` config file.